Coronavirus, cold, or flu symptoms: Should I see a doctor? | The China Post

 Do respiratory masks help?

 Not really.
-Viruses are not airborne, and the current coronavirus is transmitted as a droplet or smear infection.
+The current coronavirus is transmitted by droplets from sneezing or coughing.
 Therefore, it is better to keep a safe distance from those who are or may be infected.
 A key preventative measure is to thoroughly and regularly wash one’s hands with soap and hot water.
 It is also best to use disposable towels when drying one’s hands afterward.

 Read more: Coronavirus: Everything you need to know